devadeka/zd_tickets_fe/README.md

 Ensure the backend is running before the frontend.

-The finished product can be viewed on [Zendesk FAQs](https://agitated-varahamihira-3662cf.netlify.com/).
+The finished product can be viewed on [Zendesk FAQs](https://agitated-varahamihira-3662cf.netlify.com/) and can also be installed from npm as a [react component](https://www.npmjs.com/package/zd_faqs).
 This skips the proxy API and connects directly to Zendesk's FAQs API.

 ## Technology Used
 The application was developed on `Ubuntu 18.04`